scientific-python/scientific-python.org/content/en/community/first-contribution.md

 - Git installed in your computer
 - Conda installed in your computer

-There are some links below the video to help you get these elements ready in case you are missing some. *(We could also make short How-to videos to show people how to set up these things)*
+There are some links below the video to help you get these elements ready in case you are missing some.

 Now, we can get started.